omeka/omeka-s-enduser/docs/modules/valuesuggest.md

 ### Batch-apply vocabularies

-When batch-editing resources, you can apply a Value Suggest vocabulary as a data type to a property.
-This will mean that when those existing resources are edited in the future, the Value Suggest vocabulary will appear as an option for that field.
-This is helpful if you wish to employ Value Suggest without using resource templates.
+You can also apply Value Suggest vocabularies as data types to existing items' **existing property values**, whether or not they are using any resource template.

-You can also **convert** an existing URI value into a recognized Value Suggest value from one of its vocabularies.
-For example, you may have manually entered in Rights Statements URIs and labels into the copyright field of many items, and now wish to convert those values into one of the structured entries from Value Suggest's Rights Statements "data type".
+This can **convert** an existing text or URI value into a recognized Value Suggest value from one of its vocabularies.
+For example, you may have manually entered in RightsStatements URIs and labels into the copyright field of many items, and now wish to convert those values into one of the structured entries from Value Suggest's RightsStatements "data type".

+This conversion may also work with text values.
+Value Suggest looks for the URI value to match the structured online vocabulary URIs (for example, "https://creativecommons.org/licenses/by/4.0/").

 To do so, select the desired items and batch-edit them.
 Look for the "Convert data type" button near the bottom of the form, in the "Values" section.
 Select the property (for example, "Rights" under Dublin Core) and then choose the Value Suggest vocabulary from the "Data type" dropdown (for example, Creative Commons or RightsStatements).

 ![The batch-editing screen showing the "Convert data type" option expanded with the "Rights" property in the first selection and "Creative Commons" in the second selection.](../modules/modulesfiles/ValSug-BatchConvert.png)

-!!! note
-	To successfully convert manual entries to a Value Suggest data type, the values must already be in the URI format.
-Value Suggest looks for the URI value to match the structured online vocabulary URIs (for example, "https://creativecommons.org/licenses/by/4.0/").
-Text-only entries (for example, "CC BY 4.0 - Attribution 4.0 International") will not be converted.
+Note that this will not set a Value Suggest data type onto the item's property for future use, the way a resource template does.

 ## Internal suggestions